Chenguang1699/Kebab/README.md

 # Kebab
 Kebab is a new iOS Architecture based on VIPER and unidirectional data flow.
-It's inpired by Uber's -[Riblets](https://eng.uber.com/new-rider-app/) and -[Redux](https://github.com/reactjs/redux).
+It's inpired by Uber's [Riblets](https://eng.uber.com/new-rider-app/) and [Redux](https://github.com/reactjs/redux).

--[ReSwift] has been used to implement unidirectional data flow.
+[ReSwift](https://github.com/ReSwift/ReSwift) has been used to implement unidirectional data flow.
 Different with Reswift, Kebab uses Builder to instantiate Store and other units then inject the dependencies instead of using singleton.

-With the help of unidirectional data flow, it increases the app's reliability and extensibility.
+Kebab works well for complex UI, e.g. nested view hierachy.
+With the help of unidirectional data flow, it handles communication and state changes in a single place( per module), hence increases the app's reliability and extensibility.

 A Demo project will be coming soon.